Pegmode/Deflemask-GB-Engine/README.md

 * `-asm` export song data as .bin to include in a GB rom.

 #### .bin export
 include all exported .bin files in your asm ROM.
 Each .bin takes up an entire ROM bank.
+Make sure each sound bank is beside another (eg: ahoy1 should be one bank after ahoy0).

 example:
 ```